 SOURCE OF WEALTH: Cofounder of Google

-FUNDING AREAS: Global poverty, Parkinson's disease, Education, Jewish issues, Bay area community, Social entrepreneurship, Research and Technology
+FUNDING AREAS: Global poverty, Parkinson's Disease, Education, Jewish Causes, Bay Area Community, Social Entrepreneurship, Research and Technology

 OVERVIEW: Sergey Brin and his ex-wife, Anne Wojcicki, serve as codirectors of the Brin Wojcicki Foundation, which held over a billion dollars in assets in a recent year.
 The foundation doesn't have a website.
 Brin and Wojcicki have appeared on the Chronicle of Philanthropy's list of the 50 most generous philanthropists.
 Their status as top philanthropists is due largely, but not solely, to their donations to the Michael J. Fox Foundation for Parkinson's Research.

-PARKINSON'S RESEARCH: In the past three years, the Brin Wojcicki Foundation has donated at least $160 million to Parkinson's research, much of which has gone to the Michael J. Fox Foundation.
+PARKINSON'S RESEARCH: In recent years, the Brin Wojcicki Foundation has donated at least $160 million to Parkinson's research, much of which has gone to the Michael J. Fox Foundation.
 Brin has written about his personal dealings with Parkinson's--a disease which afflicted both his mother and great aunt.
-This experience seems to drive much of his philanthropic passion, especially the research done by 23andme co-founded by his wife.
+This experience seems to drive much of his philanthropic passion, especially the research done by 23andme co-founded by his ex-wife.